 Finally, this article summarizes some of the early efforts to translate constitutional guarantees into enforceable legislation.
 While we have deemed Tunisia’s drafting process as a success in participatory constitution-making, the country has a considerable way to go to ensure that “equal opportunities for men and women” as guaranteed in its new constitution become a reality for Tunisians in their daily modes of existence.

 de Silva de Alwis, Rangita; Mnasri, Anware; and Ward, Estee, "Women and the Making of the Tunisian Constitution" (2017).
-Faculty Scholarship.
+All Faculty Scholarship.
 1756.

 Comparative and Foreign Law Commons, Constitutional Law Commons, Gender and Sexuality Commons, Human Rights Law Commons, Islamic Studies Commons, Law and Gender Commons, Law and Society Commons, Leadership Studies Commons, Near and Middle Eastern Studies Commons, Near Eastern Languages and Societies Commons, Politics and Social Change Commons, Public Law and Legal Theory Commons, Religion Law Commons, Women's Studies Commons